 Content Objective #1: Diversity - Issues of diversity shall be incorporated in an appropriate manner.
+Activities/Assignment(s) used in assessment:

 1. In-class writing: Students' performance on the in-class writing assignments regarding Diversity in the Bay Area will be used to assess this objective.
 In these assignments, students will explore whether or not the racial/cultural/ethnic diversity of the Bay Area makes prejudice/discrimination more or less likely.